hananaq/Arabic-Tweet-Classification-MARBERT/README.md

 Dataset <br>
-the dataset used to train the model can be obtained from the following link https://www.sciencedirect.com/science/article/pii/S2352340923009472#bib0001. it's collected from Twitter and has two classes Span and Ham
+the dataset used to train the model can be obtained from the following link https://www.sciencedirect.com/science/article/pii/S2352340923009472#bib0001. it's collected from Twitter and has two classes Spam and Ham.<br>
+I have also added the dataset to this project for ease of use. <br>

 Prerequisites <br>
 Ensure you have the following dependencies installed before running the notebook: